kennycason/super_metroid_auto_tracker/README.md

 - **Comprehensive Testing** - Full test coverage
 - **Modern TypeScript** - Type-safe development

-## Legacy Backends

-The original backends are preserved for reference:

-- `server_kotlin/` - Original Kotlin Native backend
-- `server_python/` - Original Python backend
-- `app_fe_only/` - Original frontend-only React app

 ## Credits

 Built for live Super Metroid speedrun/randomizer tracking with RetroArch integration.

-**Migration completed**: Separate BE + FE → Unified TypeScript Web App ✅
+---

+## Legacy Components

+**Note**: This repository also contains a Kotlin Native server implementation (`server_kotlin/`) that provides the same functionality as the TypeScript backend.
+However, **the Kotlin server is not currently being used** - the all-in-one `app/` directory with TypeScript backend is the active, maintained solution.

+The original separate components are preserved for reference:
+- `server_kotlin/` - Kotlin Native backend (not in use)
+- `server_python/` - Original Python backend (deprecated)
+- `app_fe_only/` - Original frontend-only React app (deprecated)